guanhuankang/CS5487-Course-Project/readme.md

 Project: default course project

-Read our report for more details https://github.com/guanhuankang/CS5487-Course-Project/blob/main/report.pdf
+Read our <a href="https://github.com/guanhuankang/CS5487-Course-Project/blob/main/report.pdf">report </a> for more details.
 -------------------------------------------------------------------------

 ## Run